-- treatments (e.g., thinning, mastication, mowing). - b.
-Monitoring and Maintenance: Identify who will provide project monitoring and maintenance services, how this will be funded, and describe what monitoring and maintenance will be necessary to sustain long-term benefits.
+- 2. Monitoring and Maintenance- Identify who will provide project monitoring and maintenance services, how this will be funded, and describe what monitoring and maintenance will be necessary to sustain long-term benefits.
 Describe how invasive species will be monitored and managed over time.
-Describe how the landowners are committed to long-term management activities for the project area (e.g., additional forest thinning, pruning, mowing, grazing, insect and disease monitoring, noxious weeds, etc.). - c.
-Outreach and Education: Discuss how the project will incorporate outreach and education efforts, before during, and after project completion.
+Describe how the landowners are committed to long-term management activities for the project area (e.g., additional forest thinning, pruning, mowing, grazing, insect and disease monitoring, noxious weeds, etc.). - 3.
+Outreach and Education Discuss how the project will incorporate outreach and education efforts, before during, and after project completion.
 Demonstrate the benefits of the project to the community.
 Describe how you will engage residents, community members, and partners in potential future projects.